Janderson1924/scheduler/README.md

 ## Getting Started

-1. Go to [this repo](https://github.com/Janderson1924/scheduler-api) and fork and clone, then follow README instructions, this will be the DATABASE.
+1. Go to the [scheduler-api](https://github.com/Janderson1924/scheduler-api) repo and clone, then follow the README instructions, this will be the DATABASE.
-2. In a seperate folder (APP), fork the above repository, then clone your fork of the repository.
-3. In the APP folder, install dependencies using the `npm install` command.
-4. In the DATABASE folder, install dependencies using the `npm install` command.
+2. Clone this repo into a separate folder (APP).
+Install dependencies using `npm install`.
-5. Start the database server using the `npm start` command in the DATABASE folder.
+3. Start the DATABASE server using `npm start`.
-6. Start the App using the `npm start` command in the APP folder.
+4. Start the APP server using `npm start`.
 The app will be served at <http://localhost:8080/>.
-Once the server has started, the app should open up in a new tab in your local browser.
+The page should open automatically once the server has started

 ## Screenshots

 ![Homepage](https://github.com/Janderson1924/scheduler/blob/master/docs/Homepage.png?raw=true)
 ![GIF](https://github.com/Janderson1924/scheduler/blob/master/docs/Interview-Scheduler-GIF.gif?raw=true)
 ![Homepage - Edit/Delete](https://github.com/Janderson1924/scheduler/blob/master/docs/Homepage%20-%20Edit:Delete.png?raw=true)